webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 The [`main`](main) branch represents the stable, production-ready state of the repository.
 Content in the main branch should be thoroughly reviewed, tested, and approved.
 This branch serves as the authoritative source for released versions of specifications, stable APIs, and production-ready code.

 **Feature Branches**
 Feature branches are created for specific pieces of work—whether implementing a new capability, fixing a bug, or drafting a section of a specification.
-Feature branches are typically short-lived and are deleted after their changes have been merged.
+Feature branches should be short-lived (ideally less than 2 weeks) and are deleted after their changes have been merged.
+Keeping branches short-lived reduces integration conflicts and ensures code remains synchronized with the main branch.

 **Branch Naming Convention:**